 Many parents and caregivers across Australia utilise formal and informal child care to support labour force participation and education and training; to meet children's development needs; or to supplement care from the primary caregiver for other reasons.
 Recognising the increased importance of child care to support these outcomes, the Australian government subsidises child care for most households.
 Child care subsidies are a social transfer in kind that many parents and caregivers rely upon in order to afford the consumption of child care services.

-Data on child care including usage, costs, and barriers to labour force participation due to child care related reasons were included in the SIH for the first time in 2007–08.
+Data on child care including usage, costs, and barriers to labour force participation due to child care related reasons were included in the Survey of Income and Housing (SIH) for the first time in 2007–08.
 These topics were added to the SIH to meet user requirements and provide data items examining the interactions between child care use, income and labour force participation.
-These data items are not intended to provide a detailed exploration of child care: this can be found in Childhood Education and Care, Australia, June 2014 (cat. no. 4402.0) and National Early Childhood Education and Care Collection: Concepts, Sources and Methods, 2013 (cat. no. 4240.0.55.001).
+These data items are not intended to provide a detailed exploration of child care: this can be found in Childhood Education and Care, Australia, June 2017 and National Early Childhood Education and Care Collection: Concepts, Sources and Methods, 2013.

-Questions about type(s) of child care used (formal or informal), pattern of care with other parent living elsewhere, school attendance, preschool attendance and the cost of care were asked in relation to each child aged 0–12 years in the household.
-If formal or informal care was used by a child in the last four weeks, further questions about the cost of care, child care benefit, child care rebate and hours used were asked for each episode of care (that is, each type of care for each child).
+Questions about type(s) of child care used (formal or informal), school attendance, preschool attendance and the cost of care were asked in relation to each child aged 0–13 years in the household.
+If formal or informal care was used by a child in the last four weeks, further questions about the cost of care, Child Care Subsidy and hours used were asked for each episode of care (that is, each type of care for each child).

 Formal care is defined as regulated care away from the child's home.
 The main types of formal care are before and after school care, long day care, family day care, occasional care and vacation care.